tgnemecek/core-website/src/collections/pages/index.md

       processes of CORE Coaching and Consulting by showing how we can become more heroic despite the challenging times in which we live.
     link: https://www.amazon.com/Working-Your-Core-Sharon-Seivert-ebook/dp/B00J4BUQ2S/ref=sr_1_1?dchild=1&keywords=Working+from+Your+Core+seivert&qid=1600888309&s=books&sr=1-1
+    subtitle: Personal and corporate wisdom in a world of change
 videos:
   - link: https://www.youtube.com/watch?v=zVmDGM24baM
     title: Introducing Core Coaching & Consulting